Category: Indian Philosophy and Practice

 Shavasana

 I am fascinated by the synchronicities here in Auroville.
-The mental, intellectual, spiritual, physical, and emotional spaces that intertwine here often do so over several days, seemingly effortlessly, intuitively, and lightly.
+The mental, intellectual, spiritual, physical, and emotional spaces that intertwine here often do so over several days, seemingly effortlessly, intuitively, easily.
 I was exhausted.
 A friend had left his body, as they say here.
-The community had provided support for over a month; many grew closer.
-In a small circle, the funeral ceremony, Karumadhi, was held, a specific type of puja on the 16th day when the soul leaves this world.
+The community had provided support for over a month, many had grown closer.
+In a small circle, the death ceremony Karumadhi was held, a specific type of puja on the 16th day when the soul leaves this world.
 For a few weeks...

 Weiterlesen